ABOUT US

-Our afterschool program is a robust mentoring program helping African children with assignments and psychosocial support.
-DRB's after school program aims to bridge the gap in academic achievement and encourage and expose African youths to careers in STEAM programs such as engineering, technology, aerospace, and clean energy.
-This afterschool program is carried out with help from Ph.D. students from PSU.
+Our after-school program is a robust mentoring program that helps African children with assignments and psychosocial support.
+The goal of DRB’s after-school program is to close the achievement gap in education while promoting and exposing African youth to careers in STEAM fields like clean energy, engineering, technology, and aerospace.
+This after-school program is carried out with help from Ph.D. students from PSU.

 DRB philosophy is wrapped around the fact that everyone at one point will need a hand that will link and connect them to a purpose in life.
 DRB serves as that bridge.